Senior assistant professor

-Femke E. Bakker is an assistant professor at the Institute of Political Science.
+Femke E. Bakker is Senior Assistant Professor at the Institute of Political Science.

-Femke E. Bakker is Assistant Professor Political Science.
-She studies politics and international relations from political psychological perspective.
-Her main areas of interest include microfoundations of IR theory, democratic peace theory, political behaviour, political leadership, beliefs systems, liberal values and meditation.
-She teaches in the field of political psychology, international relations and research methods.
+Femke E. Bakker studies politics and international relations from a political-psychological perspective.
+Her research interests include the microfoundations of democratic peace theory, political leadership, belief systems, stress-management for crisis decision-makers, and the impact of meditation on political behaviour.
+She teaches in the fields of political psychology, international relations and research methods.

 Currently, Bakker is working on two research projects.
 Can Lovingkindness Meditation Support Tolerant Political Behavior, supported by the Mind and Life Institute’s PEACE grant, studies the impact of meditation on political behavior.
 With dr. Niels van Willigen, Bakker investigates if and how the personal beliefs of political leaders can potentially influence (foreign) policy outcomes.